 - Basil – fresh basil leaves are essential.
 Rinse and pat dry before using.

 - Parmesan cheese – adds saltiness and texture.
-If you don’t have parmesan, use any hard Italian cheese.
+If you don’t have parmesan, use any hard Italian cheese or your favorite plant-based cheese.
+See below for paleo and Whole30 variations.

 - Olive oil or other neutral oil – adds a rich, creamy consistency